-Sleep Restriction Therapy (SRT) is a non-drug method for stopping insomnia, and has had success with many problem sleepers.
+Sleep Restriction Therapy (SRT) is a non-drug method for addressing insomnia, and has had success with many problem sleepers.
 Like an exercise or diet program it requires dedication by the patient who may find it easy to fall away from the program.
 But if SRT is incorporated into a insomniac’s life, it can work.

 Although it might sound counterintuitive, forcing your available sleep time into a fixed window can help you beat insomnia.
 That’s the idea behind sleep restriction therapy.
 The sleeper sets a bedtime and wake-up time and sticks to those times closely.
 The total time in bed is probably shorter than what the sleeper had been doing.
 The time allocated for bed is determined from an estimate of how long the patient has actually been sleeping at night.
 If the patient routinely spends 8 hours in bed every night but sleeps a total of 6 hours over that period, the initial time for bed allocated under SRT is 6 hours.
 The patient is forbidden to go to bed early or get up late, and forbidden from taking naps during the daytime.